lkallioniemi/wp-testing/README.md

 Join the app on [Heroku](https://www.heroku.com/) by logging in and accessing the [frc apps](https://dashboard.heroku.com/orgs/frc/apps) directory.

-Check the settings and make sure all the addons are installed.
+Check the settings and make sure all the addons were installed by the buildpack.
 If not, you will have to add them manually.

 Example to add them manually from the command line: